 It wasn’t too much longer after that the world and life forced us into opposite directions, but Terry Ray Day made a lasting impact on my life with words and music that I’m certainly not soon to forget.
 I stood outside that night, listening to the guitar with my eyes closed, hearing Terry’s heart tell me that someone out there understood me.
 After such a horrible week, after feeling like I would never be OK again, I was miraculously reminded by the wilting rose, the four pine berries, and anonymous guitar music, that I wasn’t alone after all.

 That was the last night I ever walked back through the door of that home I hated to the people I couldn’t stand.

-I broke free the next day... but that's another story all together.
+I broke free the next day... and I was never alone again.